exploiting chaos by jeremy gutsche

 Visiting different departments - just to say that it's very useful in big companies.

-"What can executives learn from Whirlpool's approach to screening ideas?
+I've just read interesting article on Business Week: "What can executives learn from Whirlpool's approach to screening ideas?

 • Define Innovation A brief, concrete definition of innovation will help employees evaluate new concepts at the front end, screening out those that just don't fit.
 As a concept progresses, keep returning to the definition to make sure that the idea still clears the bar.